werekraken/rxtxcpu/README.md

-# rxtxcpu
+# rxtxcpu, rxtxnuma, rxtxqueue

 rxtxcpu captures packets in per-cpu streams, optionally writing to per-cpu pcap files.
 On exit, it reports per-cpu packet counts.

+rxtxnuma captures packets in per-numa streams, optionally writing to per-numa pcap files.
+On exit, it reports per-numa packet counts.

+rxtxqueue captures packets in per-queue streams, optionally writing to per-queue pcap files.
+On exit, it reports per-queue packet counts.

-rxtxcpu can assist with behavior validation, configuration comparisons, and providing additional data points on packet steering.
-It also can be used simply for learning purposes across several topics, including the following.
+rxtxcpu, rxtxnuma, and rxtxqueue can assist with behavior validation, configuration comparisons, and providing additional data points on packet steering.
+They also can be used simply for learning purposes across several topics, including the following.
 * [RSS (Receive-Side Scaling)](Documentation/case-studies/observing-rss-on-ixgbe.md)
   * [Basic RSS Validation](Documentation/case-studies/observing-rss-on-ixgbe-basic-rss-validation.md)
   * [Advanced RSS Configuration](Documentation/case-studies/observing-rss-on-ixgbe-advanced-rss-configuration.md)